p30arena/meow_do/memory-bank/productContext.md

 *   **Disorganization:** Helps users organize their goals and daily tasks within defined workspaces.
 *   **Time Management:** Enables users to budget time for tasks and provides warnings for over-allocation, promoting realistic planning.
 *   **Task Tracking:** Offers clear status indicators for tasks, allowing users to monitor their progress (pending, started, failed, done).
+It also provides granular time tracking for tasks, enabling users to record actual time spent and view summaries.
+*   **Prioritization:** Allows users to assign priority levels to tasks, helping them focus on what's most important.
+*   **Personalized Experience:** Enables users to set their preferred timezone for accurate time-related data.
 *   **Goal Achievement:** Provides a framework for setting and tracking goals, with status updates (pending, reached) to encourage completion.
 *   **Mobile Accessibility:** Designed with a mobile-first approach to ensure usability and accessibility on smartphones, where many users manage their daily lives.